Protecting Your Income and Assets

 It's really about protecting your lifestyle.

-The average time an individual spends in nursing home care is 875 days (2.4 yrs), but total care statistics show more home and community based care than nursing home care.
-The reasons for this are that people are living longer and they want to stay in their home.
+The average time an individual spends in nursing home care is 875 days (2.4 yrs), but this is only what Medicaid covers and does not include home care and assisted living because Medicaid does not pay.
+Today people are living longer and they want to stay in their home.

 Community based care, independent living and assisted living, can cost $100-$200+ per day.
 The line between senior housing and assisted living is blurring.
 Some people prefer living in a community rather than living alone at home.
 Often meals and social activities are included.